IBM/r4ml-on-watson-studio/README.md

 * Give your notebook a name and select your desired runtime, in this case we'll be using the associated Spark runtime.

-> Note: For this Code Pattern, after settin the run-time to your `Spark` instance, set language to `R`
+> Note: For this Code Pattern, after setting the run-time to your `Spark` instance, set language to `R`

 ![](https://raw.githubusercontent.com/IBM/pattern-images/master/watson-studio/notebook_spark.png)